realityforge/course-getting-started-with-ethereum-solidity-development/greetings/README.md

   a contract view function.
 To send a transaction to Ethereum which is required if you are invoking a contract function that changes state (i.e. is not a view function), you pass a config object literal after the parameters like `app.setMessage('My New Message',{from: web3.eth.accounts[0]})`

+* We can deploy to a specific network as configured in `truffle.js` by running migrate specifying the network via something like the following which deploys to the contract named `ganache` in `truffle.js`

+    truffle migrate --compile-all --reset --network ganache

+You can also bring up a console for same network via:

+    truffle console --network ganache